-Apprenticeships combine practical experience in the workplace with studying for recognised qualifications at the same time.
-A minimum of 20% of the apprentice's contracted hours must be spent in formal, 'off-the-job' training.
+Apprenticeships combine practical experience in the workplace with academic training provided by a university.
+The academic training can be delivered by any UK university offering a prescribed course.
+A minimum of 20% of the apprentice's contracted hours must be spent undertaking this formal, 'off-the-job' training.